PH202A RU02 - Physics I with Trigonometry - Fall 2021 - 3 credits

 - Sometimes do get isolated: After working with classmates, always write up and consolidate your knowledge and solutions alone.
 Test yourself to ensure that you understand.

 - Start your homework assignments very early.
 No one is smart enough to do the homework in the last hour before class, and no one is smart enough to learn the material without working problems.

 - Don’t fall behind; you might never catch up.

 - Just reading the text, attending lecture, and doing the homework is not enough.
 You have to understand the material.
 Test your understanding.
 If you can explain the material, in words, to someone else, without referring to the text, then you understand.
 If you can complete a problem you’ve never seen before on your own, then you understand.
 You may need to do many more problems than just those that are assigned in order to understand.
 This course is not about memorizing; it’s about understanding.

 Unfortunately, there has been a large spike in dishonest academic actions during the pandemic, so I need to spend some time being blunt about it.

-Be aware: Any indication of academic integrity violations is grounds for immediate failure of the course.
-An indicent report will be filed with the dean’s office, and you will immediately fail, along with whatever other sanctions your college or program imposes.
+Be aware: Any indication of academic integrity violations is grounds for sanctions up to immediate failure of the course.
+An indicent report will be filed with the dean’s office, and you maybe subject to other sanctions that your college or program imposes.